ruhiyusuf/Robot-Movement/README.md

 # Robot-Movement
-## Autonomous Periodic
-- Moving the robot forward until the desired amount of distance has been covered
-- Distance is measured through the use of encoders
 ## Teleop Periodic
-- Moving the robot forward using input from the joystick of an Xbox controller
+- Moving the robot forward using input from the joystick of an Xbox controller and a custom Arcade Drive method